mrphishxxx/sms-1/README.md

-News
+SMS
 ========

-This is my API Evangelist news API research.
+This is my API Evangelist SMS API research.